chryxjimin/groom_your_pet/notes.md

 Need to add:
 telephone_field_tag, text_area_tag for forms
 create a partial
-create a link for the owners' emails to send promotions or whatever scoping method -- where method omniauth setup -- check if it works get the edit method to update for collection_select method in the forms for appointments review namespaced routes lesson
+create a link for the owners' emails scoping method -- where method omniauth setup -- check if it works review namespaced routes lesson